brianhill/numerical-analysis/daily_schedule_term_2.md

 ### Week 2

 * Tuesday, Sep.
 6 &mdash; Prepare for class by following the directions in [Calculating with the HP-25](./tex/na_day03.pdf) &mdash; These directions include your first problem set due Sep.
-6 &mdash; You will need to make a copy of [Sections 4-5 of the HP-25 Owner's Handbook](./resources/HP25-OwnersHandbook-Sections4-5.pdf) &mdash; [Upper Reservoir Volume](./resources/UpperReservoirVolume.pdf) example calculation
+6 &mdash; You will need to make a copy of [Sections 4-5 of the HP-25 Owner's Handbook](./resources/HP25-OwnersHandbook-Sections4-5.pdf)
 * Friday, Sep.
 9 &mdash; Prepare for class by following the directions in [The Stack, Registers, and Beginning Programming (Including Nimb)](./tex/na_day04.pdf)

 ### Week 3